wdporter/acim/src/workbook/introduction/index.md

 ::: {% endif %}

 9. Remember only this: you need not believe the ideas, you need not accept them, and you need not even welcome them.
-²Some of them you may actively resist.
+Some of them you may actively resist.
-³None of this will matter, or decrease their efficacy.
+None of this will matter, or decrease their efficacy.
-⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them.
+But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them.
-⁵Nothing more than that is required.
+Nothing more than that is required.

 ::: details Expanded

 Remember only this: you need not believe the ideas, you need not accept them [the ideas], and you need not even welcome them [the ideas].
-²Some of them [the ideas] you may actively resist.
+Some of them [the ideas] you may actively resist.
-³None of this [neither believing, accepting noR welcoming] will matter, or decrease their [the ideas’] efficacy.
+None of this [neither believing, accepting noR welcoming] will matter, or decrease their [the ideas’] efficacy.
-⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them [the ideas].
+But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them [the ideas].
-⁵Nothing more than that [using the ideas] is required.
+Nothing more than that [using the ideas] is required.

 :::

 ::: details Substituted

 Remember only this: you need not believe the ideas, you need not accept the ideas, and you need not even welcome the ideas.
-²Some of the ideas you may actively resist.
+Some of the ideas you may actively resist.
-³Neither believing, accepting nor welcoming will matter, or decrease the ideas’ efficacy.
+Neither believing, accepting nor welcoming will matter, or decrease the ideas’ efficacy.
-⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use the ideas.
+But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use the ideas.
-⁵Nothing more than using the ideas is required.
+Nothing more than using the ideas is required.

 :::